-Brother Martin High School conducts a four-year high school program, an eighth grade program and a seventh grade program.
+Brother Martin High School conducts a four-year high school program and an eighth grade program.
 Students must complete four years of high school studies before they are graduated.

 Brother Martin offers courses to provide educational opportunities that will enhance the continued growth and development of its students.
 In order to encourage students to work to their fullest potential, to use their talents most effectively and to give themselves the broadest possible education, Brother Martin High School encourages each student to plan his own academic schedule with the assistance of his teachers, his guidance counselor and his parents.